jostylr/role-dnd-hybrid/src/initiative.md

 * Clear text box
 * display table of characters

-`tb` is the textarea elemen with the text in it.
+`tb` is the textarea element with the text in it.

     function () {
         let val = textarea.value;